-- What protections do firms generally have in place now and how successful has it been in protecting them against an attack?
+- What protections do firms generally have in place now and how successful have those efforts been in protecting the firms against attacks?

-- Specifics on physical access to servers; two-factor authentication for accessing the network at home, etc.
+- What should these protections look like and where do most firms fall short? (e.g., Specifics on physical access to servers; two-factor authentication for accessing the network at home; etc.)

 - Penetration testing: how often should it be performed?

-- How involved should a compliance officer be and what should he/she know? (e.g., should a CCO have IT personnel with him/her during exams?)
+- How involved should compliance professionals be and what should they know? (e.g., should a CCO have IT personnel with him/her during exams?)

 - Developing a checklist of things to do to ensure adequate protections are in place